MohistMC/Banner/README.md

 Compatiblity
 ------
-If you use c2me, should change the config value of c2me "noTickViewDistance" to false if you use lithium,should write the config value of it, "mixin.block.hopper" to false
+- If you use lithium,should write the config value of it, "mixin.block.hopper" to false

 Upstream Projects
 ------